krisvanrens/nexus-lang/README.md

 - Provide clear and good error messages on every level.
 - FFI?
 How to deal with FFI of rich Unicode strings?

-## Known limitations

-- The scanner does not support in-line comments in all places, e.g. in between an empty closure declaration and the body, as in: `|| /* ... */ {}`.

 ## FAQ

 ### Why the name?